 You can try cross trainers, for one.
 These are known for their stiff form and ability to provide better support for the foot so you’re secured even when moving swiftly and in various motions.
 This type of sport shoes is an excellent choice because it can be used in different activities – best bang on the buck.

-Again, if you’re looking for sports shoes, ask for a pair that can give you a maximum flexibility and even sideway support.
+Again, if you’re looking for sports sneakers, ask for a pair that can give you a maximum flexibility and even sideway support.

 Fitness shoes for activities like aerobics are designed to minimize the effect of high impact activities and movements on the feet.
 These are usually flexible and provide stable support to the wearer.